necozita/databasion/README.md

 First update _config/google.yml_'s environment section to reflect your project settings for each given environment.
 The _options_ are standard databasion switches.

-Next, add an entry for your environment in the _Environment_ spreadsheet, along with the starting version number.
+Next, add an entry for your environment in the _Environments_ spreadsheet, along with the starting version number.
 When using this to manage the project, if the number is higher than before then the system will be updated.
 Currently version controlled rollbacks are not implemented.

 Finally, add the databasion script to crontab.